matantoled/Little-Mage/README.md

 The levels are time-limited, and if time runs out, the level will restart.
 Upon completing the game, players can return to the main menu to play again or exit the game.

-## Gameplay Video
-To see the game in action, check out the gameplay video on YouTube: [Little Mage Gameplay](https://youtu.be/Dp8TcgzrcMk)

 ## Getting Started
 These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.